icpc/ccs-specs/Contest_Package.md

 - The NDJSON returned from the endpoint `/contests/<id>/<endpoint>` is stored as `<endpoint>.ndjson`.
 (The only such endpoint is `event-feed`.)

+Note that the `access` endpoint is not stored in a contest package, as it describes API-level access rights that have no meaning on disk.

 Object definitions, property types, and the event format used in these files are specified in the [JSON Format](json_format) document.
 A valid package must satisfy all [referential integrity](json_format#referential-integrity) constraints